 Over the summer, I spoke on a panel at Hostelling International Boston – “Travel as A Young Professional” – about how to balance traveling with building a career.
-I asked my three fellow panelists – all incredibly inspiring and accomplished professionals much younger than me! – to share their top three tips on how they’ve done it, and “creative entrepreneur” Anita Wing Lee provided some advice that is sure to inspire professionals of all ages.
+I asked the other panelists to share their top three tips on how they’ve done it, and “creative entrepreneur” Anita Wing Lee provided some advice that is sure to inspire professionals of all ages.

 1. If your soul is telling you to travel, you need to do it.